 Stormwater runoff is currently handled through curb cuts and swales to existing ponding areas located in drainage and utility easements on the south side of 161st Avenue.
 The project will replace the curb cuts with storm sewer inlets and connecting piping, removing the hazards of stormwater runoff crossing the street on the pavement.
 This switch to storm sewer inlets will require the existing ponding areas to be excavated an additional 4 to 6 feet to accommodate the pipe depth.
 The storm sewer is proposed to handle the 161st Avenue corridor and existing drainage areas.
 No accommodations for PACT Charter or a future Saint Katherine Drexel development are being proposed.

 Funding for this improvement is proposed to come from the MSA Fund ($637,000), Storm Sewer Utility Fund ($220,000), Water Utility Fund ($94,000), and Sanitary Sewer Utility Fund ($75,000) for a total estimated project cost of $1,026,000.
 Portions of the water and sanitary sewer costs will be reimbursed as part of the PACT Charter development.

 Property owners will not be assessed for any of the costs for these improvements.

-On August 25, 2022, residents impacted by the 161st Avenue Reconstruction project were sent project notification letter #2 including notice that a geotechnical crew will be performing soil borings in the area.
+On August 25, 2022, residents impacted by the 161st Avenue Reconstruction were sent a second project notification letter, including notice that a geotechnical crew would be performing soil borings in the area.
 View the letter that was sent out.